jdalrym2/synscancontrol/README.md

 ## Credits

-- [Open-Synscan](https://github.com/vsirvent/Open-Synscan) inspired me to do this project, and a lot of the reverse engineering of the SynScan protocol provided by this product is helpful.
+- [Open-Synscan](https://github.com/vsirvent/Open-Synscan) inspired me to do this project, and a lot of the reverse engineering of the SynScan protocol provided by this project is helpful.
 A lot of the serial bus logic for this project is similar to Open-Synscan.
 Licensed under GPLv3.
 - [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/) was really useful to help me understand how you can implement stepper motor acceleration in software.
 I couldn't use it as-is, but I did directly borrow code from it.
 Licensed under GPLv3.

 ## License